 Residence hall room capacity is limited to the number of people who can be present while maintaining physical distance of at least six feet between individuals.
 Only students who reside in the same hall may visit other students’ rooms in that hall.
-Masks or face coverings must be worn at all times if more than one person is in a room.
+Masks must be worn at all times if more than one person is in a room.
 Students are highly encouraged to socialize outdoors whenever possible, always adhering to public health requirements regarding masks and physical distancing.

 Should I sign a lease for my non-Residential Life, off-campus apartment?
 What if classes are moved online and I have to break my lease?

 The university will not reimburse losses associated with private off-campus leases.
 In the event that the Danforth Campus closes during the course of the semester for reasons related to health and safety, students living in university-owned housing will be reimbursed a prorated portion of their room and board.

 Have fall housing and dining fees been reduced since the semester is shorter?

 Student fees for dining and the housing single room rate have been reduced to reflect the shorter fall semester with final exams being conducted remotely over winter break.